Carry On! … Continuation over binding pipelines for functional web

 The benefits of this approach begin to (ironically) stack up as not only are we not creating Tasks where they are not needed but we are also benefiting from tail call optimisation, as there is no additional stake frames required for the subsequently called functions, while conversely with binding, there is a stack frame required all the way (while each bind awaits its result).
 TCO is most commonly used in f# with tail recursion, and although the stack wont quite grow as big as many recursive functions would, for long pipelines there is little stack frame pressure with this tail call optimisation.

 Another issue with bind, although small, is the replication of branch path logic, and the creation of option objects in the process.
 What I mean by this is, we have our handler code that eventually comes to some logic branch of

-if true then Some ctx else None and then return the result to the bind function that has to evaluate which branch we’re taking depending on the option value, small but adds up and is needlessly wasteful.
+if true then Some ctx else None and then returns the result out to the bind function that then has to evaluate which branch we’re taking depending on the option value, duplicated conditional statement with interim temporary heap allocated option, small but adds up and is needlessly wasteful.

 An (initial) alternate continuation format

 I re-wrote the Handlers to use the different continuation format and quickly realised that for Handler cases like

 choose we needed some way to fail the path that would not just be cancelling a task, but could progress to an alternate route of execution, so initially I tried out a three parameter function of